mrworthington/mrworthington.github.io/content/post/2018-03-28-visualizing-american-school-finance-since-1993.md

   ![You should see a connecting status like this before the remote disk loads the files.](/img/school-finance-viz/connectingtoftp.png)

 After the data downloads into the remote disk, find the files with the following labels highlighted in purple below (i.e., `"elsec.93.xls"`) and download them into a folder called "data".
 Once you do that, save a .Rproj file into the same location and you'll be able to run the code below without much trouble (I hope).

-Alternatively, you can download all the data used for this code-through from my github, which includes the inflation & state "FIPS" code data needed for the visualization to work properly.

 ```{r setup, include=FALSE}
 knitr::opts_chunk$set(